2026 AIASF COTE Symposium on Circular Design

 Circular Design considers the entire lifecycle of buildings and materials, embracing strategies of reuse, adaptation and renewal, giving architects, contractors, manufacturers and building owners the essential tools they need to make better buildings while addressing climate change, material waste, and biodiversity loss.
 Circularity also empowers teams to improve resilience in the built environment, support equity, and fuel local economic development.

 Join AIASF COTE for this afternoon symposium on Circularity in Practice.
 Gain actionable insights into how circular design will transform your practice or business, and help to drive the transition toward a regenerative, reduced waste, low-carbon world!
 The event includes three panel sessions, a materials roundtable, a vendor showcase, and concludes with a networking happy hour.
-4 AIA CE LU|HSW pending.
+4 AIA CE LU|HSW approved.

 Hosted by AIASF Knowledge Community - Committee on the Environment (COTE)